Help support the club with your donation!

 WARREA CLASSES

 WARREA hosts classes on different subjects related to HAM radio.
-The latest class was on Packet Radio, theory, set-up, operation, and ultimate uses in everyday life and Em-comm.
-These classes are held no charge to the student.
+The latest class was on Packet Radio, theory, set-up, operation, and ultimate uses in everyday life and Emcom.
+These classes are held at no charge to the student.
 If you have an idea for a class, let us know.
 Do you want to teach a class?
 Let us know and we'll make it happen.

 The Redding ARRL VE Team provides amateur radio license testing.
 When you are ready to take your test, visit the VE team's website and find the next testing date.